gearpump/gearpump/examples/streaming/sol/README.md

 SOL is a throughput test.
 It will create multiple layers, and then do random shuffling between these layers.

-SOLPRoducer -> SOLProcessor -> SOLProcessor -> ...
+SOLProducer -> SOLProcessor -> SOLProcessor -> ...

 The original code comes from: https://github.com/yahoo/storm-perf-test